mavethee/Hackintosh-OpenCore-EFI-HP-Z420/README.md

 -   Add `revpatch=16c` to `NVRAM -> Add -> 7C436110-AB2A-4BBB-A880-FE41995C9F82 -> boot-args`

-5. OCLP now works with Ventura since 0.5.0+! (for Vega dGPUs required is 0.6.0, but again latest is highly reccomended!)
+5. OCLP now works with Ventura since 0.5.0+! (for 13.3+, use at least 0.6.3 to fully address mentioned issues above!)

 -   https://github.com/dortania/OpenCore-Legacy-Patcher/releases/

--   https://github.com/dortania/OpenCore-Legacy-Patcher/actions/workflows/build-app-wxpython.yml (for Vega dGPUs as 0.6.0 is not out yet!)

 6. While Legacy Metal dGPUs work for most part, there are still some issues you might want to track: